ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 $$ \vec{\omega}_B(\tau+dt) = \vec{\omega}_B(\tau) \notag $$

 Two down.
 This leaves only the velocities of the balls, which certainly do change.
-To solve the outgoing velocities, we're going to need some conservation of momentum and energy.
+To solve the outgoing velocities, I'm going to need some conservation of momentum and energy.
 Figure 8 details the scenario above.
 For convenience, the coordinate system is defined so that $\vec{v}_0$ points in the $+x-$direction.

 Before getting into equations, what's clear immediately is that we know the outgoing direction of